-The name jacinth, or hyacinth, is now applied to the orange-red and red-brown varieties of zircon.
+The name jacinth, or hyacinth, now refers usually to the orange-red and red-brown varieties of zircon.
 However, the classical Greek name huakinthos (Rev 21:20) appears to have been our blue sapphire.
-The classical hyacinthus was generally referred to as blue.
+The Greeks generally referred to hyacinthus as blue.
 (However, the Roman scholar Pliny the Elder speaks of it as golden colored).

 In the New American Standard Bible and the New International Version accounts of the breastplate of Aaron (Exodus 28:19; 39:12), hyacinth is used instead of the "ligure" of the King James Version for the Hebrew leshem.
 In these cases, the name apparently refers to a deep yellow gem, possibly our zircon.
 Nevertheless, the Septuagint, the Greek Old Testament, uses huakinthos for the Hebrew tekelet in all the descriptions of the Tabernacle furnishings.
-Blue is used in the English versions.
+The English versions use blue.
 Since various ancient writers refer to hyacinthus as some shade of blue, there can be little question that jacinth is our sapphire.

 Hope this helps,

-I must respectfully disagree with Francine.
+I must respectfully disagree with the original poster's identifications.
 It is my opinion that the "chrysolite" in the breastplate of Aaron is not chrysoberyl at all.
 Rather, it's another term for what we now call peridot.